Johnson, Knaus reach checkered flag of championship pairing

 Brooke Knaus kissed her husband, and team owner Rick Hendrick stopped by to give good-luck hugs before he checked in on his other cars.
 The Johnsons and Knauses posed for family snapshots, and security held off scores of well-wishers wanting to sneak a closer look.

-The NASCAR season finale at Homestead-Miami Speedway has featured goodbyes in recent years, with departing stars like Gordon, Tony Stewart and Dale Earnhardt Jr. leaving the series.
-This one had the feel of a retirement party for Johnson - but it was just the swan song for the one of the most successful driver-crew chief pairings in NASCAR history.
+The NASCAR season finale at Homestead-Miami Speedway has featured goodbyes in recent years, with stars like Gordon, Tony Stewart and Dale Earnhardt Jr. leaving the series.
+This moment had the feel of a retirement party for Johnson - but it was just the swan song for one of the most dominant driver-crew chief pairings in NASCAR history.

-Johnson and Knaus are parting ways after 17 years, seven NASCAR championships, and an unmatched mark of greatness over the last 20 years.
+Johnson and Knaus have parted ways after 17 years, seven NASCAR championships, and an unmatched mark of success in the sport over the last 20 years.

+They couldn't grasp greatness one more time, finishing 14th in the finale and going winless in a season for the first time in Johnson's Cup career.
+They hugged on pit road and toasted to their tenures with beers before they officially put their partnership on ice.

+"He is my brother, there is just no way around it," Johnson said.

 Johnson turned the farewell weekend into a throwback party that celebrated his earlier years.
 The 43-year-old Johnson stunned the sport when he showed up at the track without his salt-and-pepper facial hair for the first time in nearly a dozen years.
 Johnson tweeted a photo of a razor with the caption, "I'm all in for the throwback weekend!"
 Johnson, a fitness freak, looked about as baby-faced as he did as a rookie in 2002.
 NASCAR poked fun at Johnson's retro look with a tweet that said, "2002 called, it wants its look back."
 Johnson's former look still was stamped on his official emoji on his Twitter feed.